GlobalAICommunity/global-ai-bootcamp-2025/docs/08-azure-passes.md

 slug: /azure-passes
 ---

-# Azure Passes
+# Azure Subscriptions

-We are happy to support your event with Azure Credits for your attendees.
+We are happy to support your event with Azure Subscriptions for your attendees.

 ### To get approved:​
 - Submit your request at least 48 hours before your event and take in account we do not read email on Saturday and Sunday.